-Safety and health regulations at work

-- Companies with 20 or more employees must prepare an occupational safety and health at work manual and establish an occupational safety and health committee, with participation of employees and company's representatives.
+ESG (Environmental, Social and PwC's global Network and services Safety and health regulations at work - Companies with 20 or more employees must prepare an occupational safety and health at work manual and establish an occupational safety and health committee, with participation of employees and company's representatives.
 If there is less than 20 employees, a supervisor must be designated. - Companies must also implement registries for accidents, diseases, trainings, medical examinations, statistics, safety and health equipment, etc., and documentation pursuant to the occupational safety and health management system, through magnetic or physical means.
 For companies that perform risky activities, or depending on specific industry regulations, examinations need to be scheduled at the beginning, during and at the end of the labor relationship.
 If not, they are mandatory every two years, and at the end of the labor relationship -only if requested by the employee. - Employers must ensure the presence of a doctor in the workplace.
-In any workplace with more than 500 employees, the doctor must remain for at least 6 hours a day, 5 days a week, and in any workplace with less than 500 employees, health supervision is conducted by a doctor, without the requirement of a minimum of hours, as long as the company has an Occupational Health Annual Plan, and an Employee's Health Surveillance Program. - Every employer must have the "Plan for the surveillance, prevention and control of COVID-19 at work" to restart activities in person. - In the work centers, the employer receives and verifies the vaccination cards against COVID-19 to realize presential work.
+In any workplace with more than 500 employees, the doctor must remain for at least 6 hours a day, 5 days a week, and in any workplace with less than 500 employees, health supervision is conducted by a doctor, without the requirement of a minimum of hours, as long as the company has an Occupational Health Annual Plan, and an Employee's Health Surveillance Program. - Every employer must have the "Plan for the surveillance, prevention and control of COVID-19 at work" to restart activities in person.
+However, according to Ministerial Resolution N° 675-2022/MINSA, published on September 3rd, 2022, the obligation to register the Plan was eliminated.
+In the work centers, it is no longer mandatory for the employer to receive and verify the vaccination cards against COVID-19 to realize presential work.